 The application for a rehearing will be considered during an administrative review by a parole panel.
 The offender will be advised of when that review will occur.
 If a rehearing is granted, the rehearing is conducted in the same way as the original hearing.

-An offender may request that the Committee reconsider its decision to deny parole as described in board policy.
-However, this process does not establish a formal appeal process as parole is an administrative discretionary decision that is not subject to appeal.
+An offender may request that the Board reconsider their decision to deny parole as described in board policy.
+However, this process does not establish a formal appeal process, as parole is an administrative discretionary decision that is not subject to appeal.
 Refer to Policies for more detailed information.
 Applications for reconsideration must meet the criteria outlined in Board Policy 07.705.

 When an offender is alleged to have violated the terms or conditions of the parole supervision agreement, the Division of Probation and Parole may request that the Board issue a warrant for the offender’s arrest and return to prison.
-If probably cause has been established and the offender has been returned to custody, the offender has the right to be heard at a parole violation preliminary hearing, which is scheduled as soon as possible after a warrant is executed.
+If probable cause has been established and the offender has been returned to custody, the offender has the right to be heard at a preliminary hearing, which is conducted by the supervising Probation and Parole officer as soon as possible after a warrant is executed.

 At the preliminary hearing, the offender can be represented by an attorney of choice at the offender’s expense.
 The offender has the right to offer pleas (guilty or not guilty) to the parole violation allegations.
 After the offender enters a plea, the hearing official may take testimony from the offender’s parole agent, the offender, and other officials as to disposition.
 A summary of this hearing is then forwarded to the Committee on Parole for consideration and decision.